Voting in provincial elections

 - Write the first and last name of the candidate of their choice on the write-in ballot, fold the ballot and place it in the envelope as indicated before returning it to the election official.

-To find out if the hospital you are staying at is participating in the vote in hospital program, you will need to call the returning office in the electoral district that the hospital is located in.
-You can use the hospital’s postal code when using Voter Information Service to find the returning office contact information after an election has been called.
+To find out if the hospital you are staying at is participating in the vote in hospital program, you will need to call the local election office in the electoral district that the hospital is located in.
+You can use the hospital’s postal code when using Voter Information Service to find the local election office contact information after an election has been called.

 If you do not have a permanent address you can still vote during a by-election or general election.
 The place where you have returned to most often to eat or sleep in the past five weeks is considered to be your address.